Universal Translation Services

 Where are subtitles most often used?

 You’ve probably heard of foreign language subtitles.
 But did you know that they can also be called captions?
-In short, subtitles are used when watching videos or television shows or in movies and video games.
+In short, subtitles are used when watching videos, television shows, movies, and video games.
 They help non-native speakers of a particular language understand what is said in a video.
-If you’re trying to break into a new market—like Russia—you’ll want to think about hiring a subtitling company.
+If you’re trying to break into a new market—like Russia—you’ll want to consider hiring a subtitling company.
 Here’s how to find one that fits your needs.

-You need to translate your video first: The first thing you’ll need to do is hire a professional translation agency that knows both English and Russian well enough to solve your script correctly.
+You must first translate your video: You’ll need to hire a professional translation agency that knows both English and Russian well enough to solve your script correctly.
 Once it has been translated, though, you still have work ahead of you before sending it over to a subtitling company.

-Translating means more than just changing words from one language to another; it requires culture-specific cultural adaptations and careful adaptation of any jokes or memorable phrases contained within the dialogue.
+Translating means more than just changing words from one language to another; it requires culture-specific adaptations and careful adaptation of any jokes or memorable phrases in the dialogue.
 Because subtitles aren’t delivered via text but visually on screen with an audio track, even tricky things like font styles must be taken care of, so there’s no confusion between languages on screen.

 When should you use subtitles?

 Adding foreign subtitles can significantly help with branding or identity when you target an international audience with your film or video.
-Many people may think that subtitles have little effect on sales, but studies indicate that there may be quite a bit of truth to that; according to author and professor Erika Miley, adding subtitles has been shown to increase viewing by 55 percent.
-Subtitles aren’t just for educational or informational purposes, either; sometimes, their presence can affect viewers’ perception of a product or service being offered.
-Russian subtitling can boost viewership and brand awareness for your Russian language projects at a relatively low cost when applied correctly.
+Many people may think that subtitles have little effect on sales, but studies indicate that there may be quite a bit of truth to that; according to author and professor Erika Miley, adding subtitles has increased viewing by 55 percent.
+Subtitles aren’t just for educational or informational purposes, either; sometimes, their presence can affect viewers’ perception of a product or service.
+When applied correctly, Russian subtitling can boost viewership and brand awareness for your Russian language projects at a relatively low cost.

 The purpose of a subtitle is to make text visible during media playback.
 This means subtitles can translate any information, including verbal, visual, and auditory cues—from dubbing work on movies and television shows to translation services on live events.
 Russian subtitling may be required when using software that does not have in-built Russian translation services or viewing information in closed captioning format.